Washington DC Inmate Records

 Sender's Account #: Include inmate# and inmate last name

 Offender Connect allows friends and family to fund inmates' phone accounts and commissary accounts.
 This payment processor also accepts money order deposits via mail.
 Visitors to the jail can also make cash and card deposits by using the Offender Connect Kiosk in the facility's waiting area.
 Denominations accepted for cash deposits include $5, $10, $20, $50, and $100, while Mastercard and Visa are accepted for credit/debit card payments.
-Note, payment by credit card may attract an additional cash advance fee by the card issuer.
+Note that payment by credit card may attract an additional cash advance fee by the card issuer.
 For further information about using the Offender Connect services, contact customer care by calling (877) 650-4249.

 Family and friends of inmates can schedule video visits online or by calling (888) 906-6394 or (202) 442-6155 (Tuesday through Saturday from 9:00 a.m. to 5:00 p.m.).
 The DC DOC Video Visitation Center (VVC) handles all video visits.
 Alternatively, the visitor may go to the visitation center at the DC.
 General Hospital Complex, which is adjacent to the jail.